MambaBEV: An EV-based 3D detection model with Mamba2: Ablation study

 \subsection{Visualization of BEV features}

 To further analyze the effectiveness of the TemporalMamba block, BEV features are visualized after passing through the TemporalMamba block.
 L2 norm is used to generate heatmaps for comparison.
 As illustrated in Figure~\ref{fig4}, it is evident that the model learns the object features effectively.
 Additionally, a comparative analysis is conducted between the TemporalMamba block and the deformable attention module.
-The left side of the figure illustrates the bird's-eye view (BEV) features generated by the Mamba-based module, while the right side displays those produced by the deformable-based module.
+The left side of the figure illustrates the \gls{bev} features generated by the Mamba-based module, while the right side displays those produced by the deformable-based module.
 It is evident that the BEV features from the Mamba-based module exhibit superior global awareness, which intuitively accounts for its enhanced performance in detecting large objects.
-Further comparisons across multiple frames are presented in Figure~\ref{fig7}.